 Several existing guidelines and historical practices in the United States regarding indeterminate thyroid nodule FNA results recommend a full or partial surgical thyroidectomy in most cases.
-Accordingly, physicians may be reluctant to order a diagnostic solution that may suggest surgery is unnecessary where several current guidelines and historical practice have typically led to such procedures.
+Accordingly, physicians may be reluctant to order a diagnostic solution that may suggest surgery is unnecessary where some current guidelines and historical practice have typically led to such procedures.
 Moreover, our diagnostic services are performed at our clinical reference laboratory rather than by a pathologist in a local laboratory, so pathologists may be reluctant to support our services.
 In addition, guidelines for the diagnosis and treatment of thyroid nodules may subsequently be revised to recommend another type of treatment protocol, and these changes may result in medical practitioners deciding not to use Afirma.
-Finally, as we commercially launch the Afirma Malignancy Classifiers, should we experience difficulties in the introduction, this may impact physicians' view of the Afirma solution and cause them to stop ordering our services.
+Finally, as we are in the early stage of commercially launching the Afirma Malignancy Classifiers, should we experience difficulties in the introduction, this may impact physicians' view of the Afirma solution and cause them to stop ordering our services.
 These facts may make physicians reluctant to convert to using or continuing to use Afirma, which could limit our ability to generate revenue and our ability to achieve profitability.
 To the extent international markets have existing practices and standards of care that are different than those in the United States, we may face challenges with the adoption of Afirma outside the United States.

-The success of our relationship with Genzyme to co-promote Afirma may have a significant effect on our business.
+$The \ success \ of \ our \ relationship \ with \ Genzyme \ to \ co-promote \ A firm a \ may \ have \ a \ significant \ effect \ on \ our \ business.$

 We sell Afirma in the United States through our internal sales team and through our co-promotion agreement with Genzyme Corporation.
-We are also working with Genzyme to begin selling Afirma in certain countries outside of the United States.
 Under the agreement, we are required to pay Genzyme a co-promotion fee that is equal to a percentage of our cash receipts from Afirma.
-The percentage was 40% and decreased to 32% in March 2014 and will remain at this level thereafter.
-Our agreement with Genzyme expires in 2027 and either party may terminate the agreement at any time without cause and with six months prior notice.
-If we were to terminate the agreement without cause prior to January 2015, we would be required to repay 40% of the \$10.0 million fee we received from Genzyme.
-Such percentage would be reduced to 30% of such fee if we were to terminate the agreement between January 2015 and January 2016.
+The percentage was 40% and decreased to 32% in March 2014 and would be reduced to 15% beginning January 1, 2015, under an amendment to the co-promotion agreement.
+Our agreement with Genzyme expires in 2027.
 We have also granted Genzyme a right of first offer to co-promote any future thyroid cancer product that we commercialize.
 If Genzyme does not commit the necessary resources to market and sell Afirma to the level of our expectations, or if they terminate the agreement, we may not realize the benefits of this relationship, and our ability to generate revenue in the future may be harmed.
 If our agreement with Genzyme were terminated, we would have to hire additional sales personnel to support the growth of Afirma and any other thyroid product we agree to co-promote with Genzyme.
-Any such termination may also delay our entry into international markets.